-In terms of perception, the world seems flat (aside from the features we call mountains and canyons, hills and valleys, or mounds and holes).
-When early philosophers and mathematicians first proposed the earth’s roundness, they were at odds with religious systems and beliefs that were in place.
-But when the astronomers noticed that this concept worked out very well with their calculations of planetary movements, the idea started gathering momentum.
+For example, based on direct observation the world seems flat, right?
+When philosophers and mathematicians first proposed the earth’s roundness, they were at odds with religious beliefs.
+But then astronomers noticed that this idea worked out very well with their calculations of planetary movements, and the idea started gathering momentum.
 Circumnavigating the globe provided a more direct proof.
-And Finally, pictures of the earth from space provided observable images.
+And finally, this could be observed most concretely through photographs of the earth from space.
+Yes, the world is round.

 Such paradigm shifts are vital to understanding our complicated planet.
 These leaps in abstract thinking are often aided by new technological tools, and these technologies are becoming a more and more integral part of our daily lives.
 Yet reluctance to trust these abstract data persists, especially when the data are at odds with our sensory perception of the world.
 But in the face of climate change and unprecedented globalization, we need to work to develop a deeper understanding of how technology can reveal hidden aspects of our planet.
 We need to learn how to “think globally.”

 In this series of photographs, I experiment with the role of photography and other imaging technologies in our ability to think about the planet abstractly.
 I’ve identified five questions that I continually ask myself as I try to make sense of this... questions that have been vital to making these images as well as categorizing them into five interrelated chapters: